 Planning ahead and making small adjustments before the time change reduces risk and minimizes the effects of daylight saving time.

-Here’s some things you can do this coming week to help ease the transition.
+Here’s some things you can do to help ease the transition in the days before we turn our clocks ahead one hour early Sunday morning.

 Keeping good sleep hygiene is important year-round, but it becomes crucial during a time change.